youtous/rainloop/README.md

 More details on the [official website](http://www.rainloop.net/).

 This fork  https://github.com/hardware/rainloop maintains a docker image for the latest version of rainloop using **debian stretch** image as base.
+It also provides some security enhancements, see below.

 ### Features
 - Lightweight & secure image (no root process)